Efran08/fylogenetische-boom/README.md

 To build the phylogenetic trees we use fasttree.
 Fasttree is a program that builds phylogenetic trees to compare species or determine what species organism belong to.
 Fasttree is an CLI tool and uses FASTA- or phylipfiles to build Newick phylogenetic tree formats.

-We also use visualization tool ETE Toolkit.
+We also use visualization tool Biopython.
 This tool can read a Newick file and save or change it as an SVG, PNG, or PDF.